Connection Lab: Understanding Neurotypes

 Build stronger relationships

-We will also learn a little about how our brains work and why certain ideas about what’s considered “normal” can be limiting or unhelpful.
-This helps everyone better understand themselves and each other, without judgment.
+We will also explore why certain ideas about what’s considered “normal” can be limiting or unhelpful.

 What will you get out of it?